Jesús Sánchez (pitcher)

 Jesús Paulino Sánchez (born October 11, 1974) is a Dominican former professional baseball pitcher and current pitching coach in Minor League Baseball.
 He played all or parts of seven seasons in Major League Baseball (MLB), primarily with the Florida Marlins.
-He also played in the Chinese Professional Baseball League of Taiwan.
+He also played in the Chinese Professional Baseball League (CPBL) for the Uni-President 7-Eleven Lions.

 Playing career

 Sánchez began his professional career with the New York Mets organization in 1994, playing for the Kingsport Mets.
 In 1995, he played for the Class A Capital City Bombers.
 He was promoted to the Class A-Advanced St. Lucie Mets in 1996 and played for the Double-A Binghamton Mets in 1997.

 Florida Marlins

 Sánchez was traded to the Florida Marlins in the offseason and made the club out of spring training in 1998.
 He made his major league debut on March 31, and played in 35 games for the Marlins in 1998, pitching to a 4.47 earned run average (ERA) and 137 strikeouts.
 On September 13, 1998, while facing the Atlanta Braves, Sánchez struck out seven consecutive batters on 25 total pitches, including an immaculate inning (retiring all three batters in an inning via strikeout, on nine total pitches).

 In 1999, Sánchez spent time between Florida and the Calgary Cannons of the Triple-A Pacific Coast League.
 In the majors that year, he pitched to a 6.01 ERA with 62 strikeouts over 59 games.
 In 2000, Sánchez played in 32 games for the Marlins, striking out 123 batters to go along with a 5.34 ERA.
 In 2001, Sánchez spent time between the majors and Calgary, and pitched to a 4.74 ERA with 46 strikeouts that year.